vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 The .level is set to Primary .
 Command buffers can be Primary of Secondary level.
 Primary level are the ones that are sent into a VkQueue, and do all of the work.
 This is what we will use in the guide.
 Secondary level are ones that can act as "subcommands" to a primary buffer.
 They are most commonly used in advanced multithreading scenarios.
-We arent going to use them.
+We aren't going to use them.

 ## The VkInit module

 If you remember the article that explored the project files, we commented that the vk_initializers module will contain abstraction over the initialization of Vulkan structures.
-Lets go abstract the 2 Info structures into there, for easier readability.
+Let's go abstract the 2 Info structures into there, for easier readability.

 vk_initializers.h